Honeshwar/react-basic-contact-app/README.md

 ## How i started

 - First of all i use command `npx create-react-app <my-project>`
-- Then i create this folder strucure show above
+- Then i create this folder structure show above
 - Then i create a `AddContact component` and `ContactList component` and add this two component in `App component`
 - then i create create `Contact component` and add to `ContactList component`